 Our business model is powered by network effects and characterized by efficient Member acquisition and high Member retention rates.
 Our largest CLEAR Plus Member acquisition channel is in-airport (representing 65%, 66% and 58% of Member acquisitions for the years ended December 31, 2023, 2022 and 2021, respectively), where our prominent branding and expansive physical footprint allow prospective Members to engage with CLEAR's brand, Ambassadors and technology firsthand.
 Our passionate Member base further drives word-of-mouth marketing and high annual Member retention rates.
 As we add partners, products and locations, our platform becomes more valuable to our Members.
-In turn, as we grow Membership, our platform is more valuable to our existing and prospective to our Customer Acquisition Cost for CLEAR Plus Members who joined during 2023.
+In turn, as we grow Membership, our platform is more valuable to our existing and prospective partners.
+This is evidenced by our approximately 16 times Lifetime Value relative to our Customer Acquisition Cost for CLEAR Plus Members who joined during 2023.
 For our definitions of "Lifetime Value" and "Customer Acquisition Cost" and information about how we calculate these metrics, see "-Our Member Acquisition and Retention Strategy."
 In addition, while we continue to invest in the platform we also are committed to returning capital to shareholders.
 In 2023, we returned approximately \$209 million to shareholders through share repurchases, regular and special dividends.